 When license plates are ordered from private firms, license plate scams can easily proliferate.

-Due to such laxity, dishonest drivers can clone license plates belonging to a different vehicle that happens to be the same make, model and year as their own.
+In such countries, dishonest drivers can clone license plates belonging to a different vehicle that happens to be the same make, model and year as their own.
 After they attach the cloned plates onto their cars they drive as fast as they like along motorways equipped with speed cameras.
 The police then send the speeding tickets to the owner of the car whose license plate was cloned.
 And since these are usually habitual speeders, the cost of these tickets can easily add up.

 Similarly, dishonest drivers can rack up similarly huge fines for the victims of their license plate scams by parking illegally.
 Especially on crowded urban streets.
 And especially by taking up spaces meant for the handicapped.

-License Plate Scams Beyond the UK
+License Plate Scams Beyond Europe

-Meanwhile, dishonest Australian drivers employ a variation on the same theme Down Under.
+Dishonest Australian drivers employ a variation on the same theme Down Under.
 No, they don’t pay a shop to forge someone else’s license plates.
 Instead, they simply print them out on paper using 3D and digital technology.
 The paper is typically thick and features a sticky back.
 So the scammers simply stick them on top of their existing license plates.
 The National Roads Motorists’ Association (NRMA) of Australia reports that apart from speeding and parking tickets, the victims of license plate scams in that country also receive hefty bills for expressway tolls.

 Pretty soon, similar license plate scams emigrated across the South Pacific to Fiji.
 There, local police investigated at least two such cases.
 In the first, a license plate that belonged to a taxi driver who returned it to the Land Transport Authority somehow surfaced on another vehicle driven by a robber making his getaway.
-In the second incident, a car totaled in a traffic accident and towed to the police compound.
+In the second incident, a car was totaled in a traffic accident and towed to the police compound.
 Afterwards, however, at least two people reported to the police that they saw the same license plate number on two other vehicles.

 Finally, let’s now move on to Africa.
 Kenyan police report that they found that employees of that country’s National Transport and Safety Authority cloned license plates in order to illegally register vehicles for sale.
 Not only that.
 The corruption went deeper.
 These same individuals collaborated with staff at the Kenya Revenue Authority in order to enable criminals and rogue insurance brokers to falsify documents.
 It was that collaboration that enabled the license plate scam to succeed.
 At least until it was uncovered.